Notices and News

 Tunneling and Excavation: Using a variety of techniques and equipment, the dense bedrock beneath Manhattan and the mixed face soil under Queens has been excavated and cleared to make room for new train tunnels, platforms, service facilities and ventilation and access shafts.
 Techniques include tunnel boring, cut-and-cover, drilling and blasting.

-Concourse and Terminal Construction: At Grand Central Terminal (GCT), a new passenger concourse will be constructed in space currently occupied by Metro-North’s Madison Avenue Yard.
-Eight tracks and four passenger platforms will be constructed, along with mezzanines and concourses, beneath Park Avenue below GCT’s existing lower level.
+Concourse and Terminal Construction: At Grand Central Terminal (GCT), a new passenger concourse is being constructed in space formerly occupied by Metro-North’s Madison Yard.
+Eight tracks and four passenger platforms are being constructed, along with mezzanines and concourses, beneath Park Avenue below GCT’s existing lower level.